State and Local Small Business Licenses for Start-Ups

 - Environmental permits: In addition to state and federal agencies that cover environmental issues, local agencies also regulate the environmental impact of businesses, including issues such as air quality, water quality, and waste disposal.
 For example, the number of local air quality boards is increasing, as is their activism in maintaining or improving air pollution in their locale, with a particular focus on businesses.

-Get Legal Help with Your Start-Up
+Get a Free Initial Legal Assessment of Your Start-Up